Chinyelu Asher

-Chinyelu Bessum Asher (born 20 May 1993) is an American-born Jamaican professional footballer who plays as a midfielder for AIK, as well as the Jamaica women's national team.
+Chinyelu Bessum Asher (born 20 May 1993) is a professional footballer who plays as a midfielder for USL Super League club DC Power FC.
+Born in the United States, she represents Jamaica internationally.

 Early life

 Chinyelu Asher started playing football at age 9, was taught how to play by her father, Kevin Asher, who is Jamaican.
 Asher ran track and cross country throughout high school, making repeated appearances to Nationals and Junior Olympics.
 Simultaneously, Asher played with Freestate United and would play in her school's boys' team during trainings.

 College career

 Between 2011 and 2013, Asher played for the Purdue Boilermakers.
 She later transferred to Louisville Cardinals in 2014.

 Club career

 Asher joined BIIK-Kazygurt in 2016 and played 7 matches of the 2016–17 UEFA Women's Champions League.
 She later joined Santa Fe, where her team won the 2017 season and post-season tournament and played all games in the 2017 Copa Libertadores Femenina.
 In 2018, Asher was invited to attend preseason and was a non-roster player for Washington Spirit.
 Asher joined Stabæk in January 2019.

 Asher re-joined Washington Spirit on 8 April 2021.

+On 4 July 2025, Asher signed a contract with DC Power FC of the USL Super League.